nodiumproject/Masternode-setup-guide/README.md

 ## 2. Masternode config file

-2.1 Go to `open masternode configuration file` - found on the 'tools' menu Here you will see the format and an example( these three lines are comments so they have no effect ) The format is like this:
+2.1 Go to `open masternode configuration file` - found on the 'tools' menu <br />
+   Here you will see the format and an example( these three lines are comments so they have no effect ) <br />
+The format is like this:

 ```